Please read the AC Enrolment Policy closely in order to fully understand the subject enrolment guidelines.

 It is difficult for the Institute to effectively communicate important information with students if the correspondence details we have been provided are out of date.
 The National Institute will accept no responsibility if official communication does not reach a student who has failed to notify a change of name, address or email.

-If you wish to transfer courses please fill out the Transfer of Course Form (for current students) and submit it to the National Institute Academic Administration Coordinator as a scanned attachment to an email.
+Students wishing to transfer courses should fill out the Transfer of Course Form (for current students) and submit it to the National Institute Academic Administration Coordinator as a scanned attachment to an email.

 Leave of Absence